tidyverse/glue/README.md

 Example
 -------

-Long strings can be broken by line and will be concatonated together
+Long strings can be broken by line and will be concatenated together

 ``` r
 name <- "Fred"